Whatsapp Icon

 Chemotherapy

 Although less commonly used for NETs than for other types of cancer, chemotherapy can be beneficial, especially for high-grade neuroendocrine carcinomas.
-Drugs like Streptozocin, 5-Fluorouracil (5-FU), and Doxorubicin can be used, either alone or in combination, to kill cancer cells or slow their growth.
+Drugs like Streptozocin, 5-fluorouracil (5-FU), and Doxorubicin can be used, either alone or in combination, to kill cancer cells or slow their growth.

 Treatment for neuroendocrine tumors can be complex and often involves a combination of these drugs and other modalities like surgery or radiation therapy.
 Always consult with a healthcare provider for a treatment plan tailored to your specific condition.